Ahmed-Abdlhameed/Command-Line/README.md

-# Summary Of Command Line Topics, Commands & Notes:
+# Summary of Command Line Topics, Commands & Notes:

 This repository contains a collection of topics, commands & notes to enhance understanding of Command line.

 ---

-## Table Of Contents
+## Table of Contents

 - [Sessions Topics](#sessions-topics)
   - [Session-3: Deep Info](#session-1)